wagerfield/nuxt-stack/docs/guide/features.md

   - Pick from two templates: "basic" or "fancy"
   - Only essential files and configuration are generated
   - Options for specifying the source, build and statically generated site folders
-  - Score 100/100 in a Google Lighthouse audit from the start
+  - Score 100/100 in a Google Lighthouse audit from the outset
   - Inject useful development `scripts` and hooks for `husky` and `lint-staged`
   - Generate VSCode settings for resolving Nuxt path aliases and formatting code on save
 - Write and run tests for Jest with zero configuration using `nuxt test`